AAllred18/startup/README.md

 - View All recipes in 1 location
 - Post Recipes to shared page
 - Browse Recipes from all users on shared page
-- Save Recipes from other users
+- Save and Like Recipes from other users
+- All recipes are saved

 ### Technologies

 I am going to use the required technologies in the following ways.

 - **HTML** - Uses correct HTML structure for application.
-3 HTML pages.
-1 for login, 2 for My Recipes, 3 for Discover Recipes, 4 for Saved Recipes
+Total of 4 HTML pages.
+      1. Login/LandingPage
+      2. My Recipes
+      3. Discover Recipes
+      4. Saved Recipes
 - **CSS** - Applying styles for login, recipe cards, and other features.
 Use to keep a clean and modern look throughout application.
+Animations for various buttons throughout pages.
+Mobile friendly design.
-- **React** - Provides login, routes between other pages, create reusable components (Recipe card, navbar, etc.)
+- **React** - Provides login, routes between all pages, create reusable components (Recipe card, recipe card viewer, navbar, shared recipe view card, etc.)
 - **Service** - Backend service with endpoints for:
     - login
     - Add Recipe